gitter-badger/USBArm/README.md

-USB Robotic Arm Control Module for Unix systems
+USB Robotic Arm Control Python Module
 ===============================================

 A simple to use Python module for controlling USB robotic arm devices on Unix PCs, including the Raspberry Pi.